Newsom expected to lift stay-at-home order in regions of the state, says CRA

 FRESNO, Calif.
-(KSEE/KGPE) — KSEE24/CBS47 has obtained a letter sent from the California Restaurant Association to its members Sunday evening.
+(KSEE) — KSEE24 has obtained a letter sent from the California Restaurant Association to its members Sunday evening.

 Saying in part, “Late this evening, senior officials of the Newsom administration informed us that the governor will announce tomorrow that the stay-at-home order will be lifted in all regions of the state.”